slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.Commenting.RequireOneLinePropertyDocComment 🔧

-Require comments with single-line content to be written as one-liners.
+Requires comments with single-line content to be written as one-liners.

 #### SlevomatCodingStandard.Commenting.DisallowOneLinePropertyDocComment 🔧

-Require comments with single-line content to be written as multi-liners.
+Requires comments with single-line content to be written as multi-liners.

 ## Installation